hmgoalie35/ui_testing_tool/README.md

 ui_testing_tool
 ===============

+Plug-in module when using selenium that takes snapshots of the webpage and spits back if there were any css or html changes. (need to run baselines first)

 Utilizes ImageMagick and Selenium to test UI elements that may have changed due to css or html changes

+NOTE: HEAVILY tested on chrome and firefox, barely tested on safari and ie.

 For info and a getting started guide, see template.py.
 The ui_testing.py code is also very well documented so delve into that for more info.
 See the demo and ui_test_examples folders to see what the program does.